-The discount rate used to measure the total OPEB liability was 3.5% which is reflective of a 20-year AA municipal bond rate.
+The discount rate used to measure the total OPEB liability was to 3.75% as opposed to a discount rate of 3.5% for the prior year, which is reflective of a 20-year AA municipal bond rate.
 The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.
 Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.